- 40 (Registered)

 Each year, thousands of breastfeeding infants are unexpectedly hospitalised.
-Paediatric nurses find themselves not only caring for the infant, but also the infant’s mother, who accompanies the child and continues to provide nutrition to the baby.
-These mother’s have unique needs which also must be considered providing the paediatric nurse an opportunity to discuss feeding related concerns and to refer to more specialised advice when appropriate.
+Paediatric nurses find themselves not only caring for the infant but also the infant’s mother, who accompanies the child and continues to provide nutrition to the baby.
+These mothers have unique needs which also must be considered providing the paediatric nurse with an opportunity to discuss feeding-related concerns and to refer to more specialised advice when appropriate.

 The purpose of this learning activity is to provide paediatric nurses with a basic understanding of infant feeding and common breastfeeding concerns.